 Summit County Advance Workshop July 2020

-- July 18th, 2020 the location we will be shooting this night is, Boreas Pass right outside of Breckenridge.
+- 18 July 2020, we will be shooting at Boreas Pass right outside of Breckenridge that night.

-- July 20th, 2020 we will have another 3 hour classroom day at the same location as Friday.
-This class mostly covers editing, and if you have a laptop it might not hurt to bring it.
-For our final night on this workshop, we will be shooting at Clinton Gulch Reservoir.
+- 20 July 2020, we will have another 3 hour class at the same location as Friday.
+This class mostly covers editing, and if you have a laptop feel free to bring it.
+On our final night on this workshop, we will be shooting at Clinton Gulch Reservoir.

 This is an advance landscape astrophotography workshop, we will be teaching how to shoot panoramas, focus stacking, in front of the camera work, stacking multiple images to reduce noise, other options besides the Milky Way, and much more.
 This course will be Photoshop focused, and familiarity with Photoshop is recommended.
 Alex and I will put together a video of how we edit an advance image before hand.
 Each student will receive a copy of this video at the end of the workshop.
 This video has a copyright and is just for the students use.
 Students should have a bit of familiarity with panoramas as well, we recommend you try one on a landscape first.
 Also, a tripod such as a ball head or an actual panorama head is recommended.

 The main goal of this workshop is for our students to gain knowledge on how to create more defined images.
 Using the techniques we teach, our students will be able to capture more gases in the night sky and this leads to more colors.
 After this workshop, our students will have the ability to create images that can be printed on a large scale without a high amount of noise.
-We might dabble into tracker photography a bit the last day of the workshop and allow our students to use our trackers, just to showcase the next step in astrophotography.
-Our goal is for every student to get multiple images they are happy with and we will be helping everyone the whole time.
-We will not be shooting, maybe just to capture video, time lapse, or group pictures but we will focus on students and helping them the whole time while they are shooting.
-We will send out a pamphlet closer to the date of the workshop to all our students with more information.
+On the last day we may have time to teach about tracker photography and allow our students to use our trackers, just to showcase the next step in astrophotography.
+Our final goal is for every student to leave our workshop with multiple images they are happy with.
+To achieve this, both Alex and I will not be shooting, this will allow us to continuously help all our students with any questions they might have.
+Although, we may set up our camera to allow to capture video, time lapse, or group pictures.
+When the workshop dates get closer we will send out a pamphlet to all our students with more information.

-For this workshop no accommodations will be provided it is solely up to the attendee to find room and board for the duration of the event.
+No accommodations will be provided, it is solely up to the attendee to find room and board for the duration of the event.

-The instructors will not provide any sort of food or meals for the attendees besides a couple snacks like granola bars and water.
+No food or meals will be provided for the attendees besides a couple snacks like granola bars and water.
 It is solely the responsibility of the attendee to bring food and properly be nutritious during this workshop.

 Requirements: Must be over 21 (if under 21 must have parent or guardian sign contract).
-Must have a decent camera, it is not required to have a full frame camera but it is recommended.
-Must have at least 1 lens that is faster than f/2.8 stop and the wider the better!
-I shoot primarily with a 20mm f/1.8 it is perfect for astrophotography.
+It is not required to have a full frame camera but it is recommended.
+Must have at least 1 lens that is equal to or faster than f/2.8 stop and the wider the better!
+I shoot primarily with a 20mm f/1.8 which is perfect for astrophotography.
 Anything above a 35mm lens will be hard to shoot with and will not let you shoot for very long exposures.
 I recommend prime lenses as well, they tend to perform better than variable zoom lenses for astrophotography.
 Must have a tripod!
 Intervalometer or remote shutter release is recommended for any long exposure photography.
 I recommend using a wireless remote not a cable one.
 Also, be prepared for cold weather and possible wind.